Pleated-Electronics/Folding-Residencies-2020/README.md

 This is the documentation folder linked to Leonardo article _**details to add**_

-It will contain supplementary materials on sampling results.
+The WIKI will contain supplementary materials on sampling results.